JC-Projects/Source-Available-Rendering-Workflow-for-Ligand-Binding-Conformity/README.md

 -
 Q: *I'm a biochemist looking to adopt this workflow - where should I start?*

-A: There are a multitude of tutorials available.
+A: There are a multitude of tutorials available for Blender.
 If you're serious about learning the software I'd start with everyone else - at
 [The Donut](https://www.youtube.com/watch?v=4haAdmHqGOw).
 If you just want work with biological molecules, then I can wholeheartedly recommend [this series](https://www.youtube.com/watch?v=CvmFaRVmZRU) by the creator of Molecular Nodes.
 Please don't hesitate to contact me with any questions - I'd be glad to help.

 _<br>_